owncloud/android/automationTest/README.md

 * You will need to include the ownCloud.apk to test in automationTest/src/test/resources/.
 * To run the test succesfully, you will need to have an gmail account active in the device.
 This email account should have an email which subject UploadFile and a test.jpg file attached.
 * To run the test succesfully, you will need a folder called ocAutomation.
 Inside that folder should be several files: año.pdf, doc.txt, docümento.txt, image.jpg, test and video.mp4
+* Take into account that the device should be in English

 To run the tests from command line, plug a device to your computer or start and emulator.
 Then type